dbzl-project11/dbzl-project11.github.io/teams/earthDefenders.md

   - Banned from Master Blast, and Rush Blast (2)

 ### Master List
-- Android 16
+- Adult Trunks
 - Chiaotzu
 - Early Goku
+- Early Piccolo
 - End Goku
    - may not have savior if he starts in Base form
-- Early Piccolo
+- End Vegeta
+   - Must start in either bas form or SSj1
+   - Banned from Master Blast, and Rush Blast 2
 - Future Gohan
+- Goten
+   - May not have savior if he starts in SSJ
 - Hercule
 - Kid Gohan
+- Kid Trunks
 - Krillin
 - Late Piccolo
+- Majin Buu
 - Mid Goku
-  - Banned from Kibito's Secret Art & Secret Measures if starting in SSJ form.
+   - Banned from Kibito’s Secret Art & Secret Measures if starting in SSJ form.
 - Mid Vegeta
+   - Must start in base form or SSJ1
+   - Banned from Master Blast and Rush Blast 2
+- Supreme Kai
 - Sword Trunks
-- Super Trunks
 - Teen Gohan
+   - Must start in base or SSJ1
+   - If he can transform into SSJ2 form, he cannot have Kibito's Secret Art or Secret Measures.
 - Tien
 - Yajirobe
 - Yamcha